The-Squadratics/openMRS_security_project/Designing for SSE.md

 No single instance of OpenMRS will be set up exactly the same.
 Still, the system has implemented robust [access controls](https://wiki.openmrs.org/display/docs/Access+Control+in+OpenMRS) that allow administrators to set and monitor how the users of the system interact with it and what data they can view and modify.

 These access controls are [implemented](https://wiki.openmrs.org/display/docs/Privilege+Checking+for+Access+Control+in+OpenMRS) in such a way that data requests that are initiated from the web front-end make use of specific services (AuthorizationAdvice) that will make additional calls depending on the request and perform checks using the `hasPrivilege()` methods available in most classes.

 Only after running through the various Context / User / Role checks will the data be made available.
 If the user does not have access, then access will be denied.
 OpenMRS loads the input file using 'file.getAbsolutePath()' which installizes scripts from absolute path once the username and password are authenticated by the OpenMRS.
+Also, OpenMRS contains methods for retrieving registered Serializer instances, and for persisting/retrieving/deleting objects using serialization and other such strategies to deal with deserialization, buffer overflow, type confusion etc.

 In this way OpenMRS is able to mitigate threats of privilege escalation within processes and data requests that occur.